Olivia Palermo Wishes ‘Happy 10th Birthday’ To Instagram In Series Of Stylish Outfits

-Olivia Palermo celebrated Instagram’s 10th birthday in style on Tuesday, sharing a chic photo set of her times visiting the the director of fashion partnerships, Eva Chen, at the company’s headquarters.

-In the series, taken at Instagram’s HQ in New York City, the fashion influencer shared two photos of herself posing in front of the company’s enlarged logo and one with Eva, as the two smiled amid beautiful rose-speckled wallpaper.
+Olivia Palermo celebrated Instagram’s 10th birthday in style on Tuesday by sharing some photos from a few of the times she visited Eva Chen, Instagram’s director of fashion partnerships.
+The fashion influencer shared three photos taken at the company’s headquarters in New York City.
+The first two featured Olivia posing in front of the company’s enlarged logo and the last photo showed her with Eva as the two smiled in front of beautiful, rose-speckled wallpaper.

-In the first shot, Olivia sported a gray-and-brown plaid coat with long black sleeves and gray fur trim in the front, worn over thin black pants or leggings.
-She accessorized her look with leather loafers with silver buckles on top and a large crocodile-embossed handbag, worn in the crook of her left arm.
+In the first shot, Olivia sported a gray-and-brown plaid coat with long, black sleeves and gray fur trim in the front, She also had on black tight pants or leggings and accessorized her look with leather loafers featuring silver buckles on top and a large crocodile-embossed handbag, worn in the crook of her left arm.

-Olivia continued her “congratulations” for the brand with another image in front of the logo, with a black see-through jacket embellished with red, yellow, and orange floral print all over.
-She wore a white shirt under the jacket with casual cropped jeans and tattered holes around the knees.
-Olivia complemented her aesthetic with stunning royal blue loafer-style heels and a color-blocked hand bag.
+The influencer continued her “congratulations” to the brand with another image of herself at the HQ, in which she sported a black, see-through jacket embellished with red, yellow, and orange floral print.
+She wore a white shirt underneath and casual cropped jeans with tattered holes around the knees.
+Olivia complimented her aesthetic with stunning, royal blue loafer-style heels and a color-blocked handbag.

-For the final shot of the set, Olivia posed with former Lucky magazine editor-in-chief Eva, both seated on a floral-printed couch.
-Olivia wore a long-sleeved cream-colored midi dress while Eva sported a casual chic look in a striped blouse and cropped jeans.
-Olivia also wore her hair slicked back as Eva gathered her dark dresses half-up in a top knot.
+For the final shot of the set, Olivia posed with the former Lucky magazine editor-in-chief.
+They were both seated on a floral-printed couch.
+Olivia wore a long-sleeved, cream-colored midi dress while Eva sported a casual chic look in a striped blouse and cropped jeans.

-The socialite and entrepreneur wished the brand a “Happy 10th anniversary” in her caption, adding how much she loved coming to the office to visit Eva and the team over the years.
+The socialite and entrepreneur wished the brand a “Happy 10th birthday” in her caption and mentioned how much she loved coming to the office to visit Eva and the team throughout the years.

-Fans poured in their support for the fashionable upload, with more than 48,000 likes on the post and over 120 comments.
-Many wrote out their admiration for the stylish photos while others simply commented with fire, heart eyes, and clapping hands emoji, signaling their love.
+Fans loved the fashionable upload, giving it more than 48,000 likes and over 120 comments within hours of it going live.
+Many wrote out their admiration for the stylish photos in the comments section, while others simply commented with fire, heart eyes, and clapping hands emoji, signaling their love.

 “So Beautiful,” gushed a fan.

-“That second bag is everything —Just sayin,” one user wrote, admiring Olivia’s statement piece.
+“That second bag is everything —Just sayin,” one user wrote, admiring the 34-year-old’s statement piece.

 “The outfit!!” a follower exclaimed.